 The Group actively and regularly reviews and manages its capital structure and makes adjustments in light of changes in economic conditions.
 The Group monitors capital structure on the basis of the net debt-to-equity ratio.
-This ratio is calculated as net debts (total bank borrowings and lease liabilities net of cash and cash equivalents) over total equity.
+This ratio is calculated as net debts (total bank borrowings and lease liabilities net of bank balances and cash) over total equity.
 The Group's capital management strategy is to maintain the net debt-to-equity ratio at a healthy level in order to support its businesses.
 The principal strategies adopted by the Group include, without limitation, reviewing future cash flow requirements and the ability to meet debt repayment schedules when they fall due, maintaining a reasonable level of available banking facilities and adjusting investment plans and financing plans, if necessary, to ensure the Group has a reasonable level of capital to support its business.
 The Group relies on internal resources and interest-bearing borrowings to finance the capital requirements, which is the same as prior years.

-The net debt-to-equity ratio of the Group at the reporting date is calculated as follows:
+The net debt-to-equity ratio of the Group at the end of the reporting period is calculated as follows:

 As at 31 March

-2022 HK\$'000 2021 HK\$'000
+2023 HK\$'000 2022 HK\$'000

-Short term bank borrowings Long term bank borrowings Lease liabilities 24,831 127,260 94,344 10,462 135,644 154,163
+Short term bank borrowings Long term bank borrowings Lease liabilities 11,084 117,930 32,642 24,831 127,260 94,344

-Bank balances and cash Net debts 246,435 (36,377) 210,058 300,269 (47,602) 252,667
+Bank balances and cash 161,656 (68,651) 246,435 (36,377)

-Total equity 45,839 83,258
+Net debts Total equity 93,005 210,058 45,839

-Net debt-to-equity ratio 458% 303%
+Net debt-to-equity ratio 121% 458%

-39. EVENTS AFTER THE END OF THE REPORTING PERIOD
+38. EVENT AFTER THE END OF REPORTING PERIOD